yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 The purpose of classification was to determine whether a paper should enter detailed coding and, if so, under what conditions.
 In practice, I found it useful to distinguish among the following broad categories:

 1. **Empirical quantitative papers with a clearly codable design**
-   These papers are the strongest candidates for full extraction.
+   These are the strongest candidates for full extraction.
 They typically contain a clear empirical strategy, identifiable focal variables, and regression-based or closely related statistical analysis.

 2. **Empirical quantitative papers that are harder to map onto the extraction template**
    These papers are still empirical, but the relationship structure may be diffuse, highly descriptive, simulation-heavy, or otherwise difficult to translate into a standard IV/DV coding framework.

 3. **Mixed-design or multi-study papers**
    These papers may combine conceptual development, experiments, surveys, or archival analyses.
-In these cases, paper-level classification is often too coarse, and study-level coding becomes more appropriate.
+In such cases, paper-level classification is often too coarse, and study-level coding becomes more appropriate.

 4. **Conceptual, theoretical, review, or qualitative papers**
    These do not enter detailed extraction under the current protocol.